-BRANCH VII.-I. Define the arthropoda.
+BRANCH VII.---I. Define the arthropoda.
 2. What are the distinctive characteristics of crustaceans?
 3. Describe the skeleton of the cray-fish.
 4. How does it breathe?
 5. How is molting accomplished?
 6. Describe the metamorphosis of a crab; mention an exception.
 7. How are the eggs carried?
 8. Describe the growth of a barnacle.
 9. What are cirri?
-10. Mention some peculiarity about the brine-shrimp.
-11. What crustaceans secrete a bivalve shell?
-12. Define the decapods.
-13. How do the hermits differ from preceding forms?

-characteristics of insects?
+IO.
+Mention some peculiarity about the brineshrimp.
+II.
+What crustaceans secrete a bivalve shell?
+I2.
+Define the decapods.
+I3.
+How do the hermits differ from preceding forms?
+14. Describe the oyster, land, and king crabs.
+15. What are the general characteristics of insects?
 16. Describe the skeleton; of what is it composed?
 17. Describe the internal organs.
 18. How do insects breathe?
 19. Describe the metamorphosis of an insect.
 20. Give an example of an incomplete metamorphosis.
 21. How does the peripatus defend itself?
-22. Define the myriapoda; where are the poisonglands?
+22. Define the myriapoda; where are the poison-glands?
 23. Describe the scorpions.
 Spiders.
 24. How is the silk produced?
 25. Define the hexapoda, and give examples.
 26. Define the orthoptera.
 27. Define the hemiptera, and give examples.
 28. Describe the metamorphosis of the froth insect.
 29. Mention some insects that are particularly valuable to man.
 30. Define the coleoptera.
 31. How does the diving-beetle cling?
 32. Define the diptera.
 33. Describe the metamorphosis of a fly.
 34. What are the characteristics of the butterflies?
 35. How do they differ from moths?
 36. Define the hymenoptera.
 37. How would you preserve an insect for study?